 - A student must be in attendance for at least 30 calendar days to be eligible to request a VLOA. - The request must be made in writing with appropriate supporting documentation provided to the University and must be submitted before the student exceeds any attendance policy.
-The written request must include the reason for the request, as well as the dates being requested. - A student on VLOA will be scheduled to return at the beginning of the next requested term and must
+The written request must include the reason for the request, as well as the dates being requested. - A student on VLOA will be scheduled to return at the beginning of the next requested term and must return and post attendance by the end of the add/drop period for that term. - If a student takes a VLOA during a course, the student must repeat the entire course, unless a final grade can be given. - If a student fails to return from an approved VLOA, the student is considered to have withdrawn from the University and their last date of attendance (LDA) will be their actual last date of recorded attendance.
+All courses in which the student was enrolled will receive a grade of 'W' or 'WF,' as appropriate.

-- return and post attendance by the end of the add/drop period for that term. - If a student takes a VLOA during a course, the student must repeat the entire course, unless a final grade can be given. - If a student fails to return from an approved VLOA, the student is considered to have withdrawn from the University and their last date of attendance (LDA) will be their actual last date of recorded attendance. - Under no circumstances will a VLOA be permitted to exceed 180 days during any 12-month period.
-The 12- month period begins on the first day of the student's VLOA and is counted using calendar days. - The student will be expected to return within the specified time frame.
+- Under no circumstances will a VLOA be permitted to exceed 180 days during any 12-month period.
+The 12-month period begins on the first day of the student's VLOA and is counted using calendar days. - The student will be expected to return within the specified time frame.